johndangerstorey/mollusk/test/README.md

 #### Snapshot & Revert

-The Moloch tests make heavy use of EVM snapshot & revert both to speed up the tests and to allow for less repetitive setup code.
+The Mollusk tests make heavy use of EVM snapshot & revert both to speed up the tests and to allow for less repetitive setup code.

 ```
   beforeEach(async () => {